jareware/docker-volume-backup/README.md

 `BACKUP_ARCHIVE` | `/archive` | When this path is available within the container (i.e. you've mounted a Docker volume there), a finished backup file will get archived there after each run.
 `BACKUP_WAIT_SECONDS` | `0` | The backup script will sleep this many seconds between re-starting stopped containers, and proceeding with archiving/uploading the backup.
 This can be useful if you don't want the load/network spike of a large upload immediately after the load/network spike of container startup.
 `BACKUP_HOSTNAME` | `$(hostname)` | Name of the host (i.e. Docker container) in which the backup runs.
 Mostly useful if you want a specific hostname to be associated with backup metrics (see InfluxDB support).
-`DOCKER_STOP_OPT_IN_LABEL` | `docker-volume-backup.stop-during-backup` | Adding this label with the value `true` to other containers causes the backup script to stop them before the backup runs, and starting them back up after the backup has ran.
-This will only work if you also expose the Docker daemon via your `/var/run/docker.sock` into the backup container.
-See examples.
 `AWS_S3_BUCKET_NAME` |  | When provided, the resulting backup file will be uploaded to this S3 bucket after the backup has ran.
 `AWS_ACCESS_KEY_ID` |  | Required when using `AWS_S3_BUCKET_NAME`.
 `AWS_SECRET_ACCESS_KEY` |  | Required when using `AWS_S3_BUCKET_NAME`.